akretion/pyposdisplay/README.rst

 For kernel < 3.12 and bixolon display please read this: http://techtuxwords.blogspot.fr/2012/12/linux-and-bixolon-bcd-1100.html

-This librarie has been developped during a POS code sprint at Akretion France from July 7th to July 10th 2014.
-This module is part of the POS project of the Odoo Community Association http://odoo-community.org/.
-You are invited to become a member and/or get involved in the Association !
+This library has been inspired by the work carried out during a POS code sprint at Akretion France from July 7th to July 10th 2014.

-Please contact Alexis de Lattre from Akretion <alexis.delattre@akretion.com>
-for any help or question about this librarie.

 Contributor
 =============